-We can find many different recommendations on what to feed our “best friends”.
+We can find many different recommendations on what diets to feed your dog, our “best friends”.
 We want to do the right thing and keep our pets healthy.
 But how can you be sure what to do?

 There are so many commercial dog foods on the market today finding the right one is a difficult decision.
 Advertisers spend millions of dollars on their products to convince the public that their product is the best, healthiest, tastiest food you can buy for your “best friend”.

 But just because they spend all this money and have “cutesy” commercials it doesn’t necessarily mean their product is the best or healthiest for your pooch.
 Remember, your dog is color blind so all the artificial dies that aren’t good for animals anyway mean nothing to the dog.
 They are for you.
 We are visual animals by nature.
 Our dogs aren’t.
 All those nifty little shapes they press the food into, well that’s for us too, the purchaser, not the animal consuming the product.

 Dogs really don’t care if they are eating something that looks like a little dog bone or triangle versus a square.
 Now this isn’t saying that all manufactures that spend so much on ads are bad.
 It’s just saying that their not “all” good.
 Most times a good indicator is the price of the product.
 Normally (but not always) a low priced food is also low in quality.
 Your pet will suffer without the nutrients needed.

 A good tip, try to make sure the adult dog food you are feeding is 22-25% protein and 15-19% fat.
 Large breed dogs, active dogs and puppies will require a different protein and fat value.
 Talk this over with your veterinarian to make sure.Making an informed decision.In order for you to make an informed decision on nutrition for your dog, you must know which ingredients are better than others.
 When you look at a food label, the following are the kinds of ingredients that you are looking for:

 - Sunflower Oil